cliveyg/poptape-authy/README.md

 # poptape-auth

 A Flask Python based microservice to authenticate and authorize.
 Uses Postgres as the database.
 This is a Json based REST API that provides authentication and authorization via JWT.
-All endpoints that require authorization to use must have a JWT token in the HTTP header 'x-access-token'
+All endpoints that require authorization to use must have a JWT token in the HTTP header 'x-access-token'.
+I'm probably going to change this for production as the microservices will sit behind an API server and the system will use public/private keys for encoding the JWT and won't need to call authorization on every call.
+This will reduce network traffic a lot.

 This is a heavily refactored version of my earlier login microservice.
 It has been changed to a application factory to enable easier unit tesing amongst other advantages.